-2.7.6 How can the benefits of new and emerging [digital technologies and trends] [telecommunications/ICTs] be made more accessible to all?
-Along with the challenge of connecting the unconnected through infrastructure, what can be done to endeavor to ensure affordable access for everyone, particularly women and girls, to build the skills necessary to leverage a changing environment where people can learn, share, and engage; to foster incentives for continued innovation; and an environment of trust and inclusion? ….
+2.7.6 How can the benefits of new and emerging telecommunications/ICTs be made more accessible to all?
+Along with the challenge of connecting the unconnected through infrastructure, including the widespread adoption of IPv6 to ensure that the Internet can accommodate more users, what can be done to endeavor to ensure affordable access for everyone, particularly women and girls, to build the skills necessary to leverage a changing environment where people can learn, share, and engage; to foster incentives for continued innovation; and an environment of trust and inclusion? ….